patooworld/vsixvhax/What's-New-in-2.0.0.md

 ### Presentation

-We made big changes to how things are presented in completion item details and hover hints, and added a lot of useful information such as "where is this field from?".
+We made some changes to how things are presented in completion item details and hover hints, and added a lot of useful information such as "where is this field from?".
 This is especially useful in cases where that might not be immediately obvious, like with inheritance or [static extensions](https://haxe.org/manual/lf-static-extension.html):

 ![](images/release-2.0.0/new-details.png)